0xpolarzero/full-blockchain-solidity-course-js/12A-nextjs-nft-marketplace-thegraph/README.md

 - UI & UX customization
 - Use Rainbowkit & Wagmi for the wallet connection, transactions, etc
-- Use Antd for the UI (Modal, buttons, inputs)
+- Use Antd for the UI (Modal, buttons, inputs) + Skeleton for loading cards
 - NFT Minting page
 - Filters (All listings & User listings)
-- Pending tx, success & error handling with notifications (toast) MAYBE LATER - Listening events for the NFT contract to track user's NFTs
+- Pending tx, success & error handling with notifications (toast)
+- Deploy contracts & subgraph to Polygon Mumbai, update the subgraph endpoint in the app when network changes